 When the price matches the condition, older, run-down homes are quick to sell.
 Houses in great condition (even if modernized) can sometimes struggle to find a buyer since their price is inevitably higher.

 However, that’s not to say you’ll never sell if your old house is in tip-top shape.
 Some people even buy older houses to renovate them into commercial spaces.
 All the same, it’s good to note that an old house (especially a bigger one) may struggle to find the right buyer.

 More Upkeep & Renovation

 Lead pipes, asbestos, a crumbling foundation — these are the not-so-great parts of owning an old house.
 There’s a solid chance you’ll need to update the home with everything from light fixtures and wall sockets to adding air conditioning.

 These renovations are both time-consuming and expensive.
-It’s worth noting that some cities actually provide grant money to restore a historic home.
+It’s worth noting that some cities provide grant money to restore a historic home.
 But if you want a no-muss, no-fuss home, an older property is not for you.

 Have an older home that’s in great shape, but not selling?
 Feeling like your Queen Anne house has lost too much of its regality?
-Searching for a Victorian house with lots of potential?
+Searching for a Victorian house with lots of potentials?
 You can have it all with RealtyHive.